reddit/devvit/devvit-docs/versioned_docs/version-0.11/webviews.md

 Return values:

 - mount: function to programmatically open the web view
+- unmount: function to programmatically close the web view
 - postMessage: function to send a message to the web view

 ### Basic example